-9.3.2.4 AIHA Environmental Lead Proficiency Analytical Testing Program
+9.3.2.5 AIHA Environmental Lead Proficiency Analytical Testing Program

 The Environmental Lead Proficiency Analytical Testing Program is administered by AIHA.
-This program was established in 1992 to evaluate analysis of environmental lead samples in paint, soil, and dust wipes.
+It was established by AIHA in 1992 to evaluate analysis of environmental lead samples in different matrices.
+The matrices evaluated are paint, soil, and dust wipes.
 The participating laboratory can analyze each matrix at four levels.
 In addition, a laboratory may request to become accredited for lead analysis in this program.

-9.3.2.5 DOE Mixed Analyte Performance Evaluation Program
+9.3.2.6 DOE Mixed Analyte Performance Evaluation Program

-Administered by Argonne National Laboratory the Mixed Analyte Performance Evaluation Program (MAPEP) is a program set up by the DOE Radiological and Environmental Sciences Laboratory in conjunction with the Laboratory Management Division of the Office of Technology Development to evaluate analysis of mixed-waste samples.
-Participation is required by DOE for laboratories that perform environmental analytical measurements in support of environmental management activities.
+The Mixed Analyte Performance Evaluation Program (MAPEP) is a program set up by the DOE Radiological and Environmental Sciences Laboratory in conjunction with the Laboratory Management Division of the Office of Technology Development to evaluate analysis of mixedwaste samples.
+MAPEP is evaluated by Argonne National Laboratory.
+Participation is required by DOE for laboratories that perform environmental analytical measurements in support of environmental management (EM) activities.

-9.3.2.6 DOE Environmental Measurements Laboratory Quality Assessment Program
+9.3.2.7 DOE Environmental Measurements Laboratory Quality Assessment Program

-Participation in the radionuclide Quality Assessment Program, administered by the DOE Environmental Measurements Laboratory in New York, is required by a DOE memorandum.
+Participation in the radionuclide Quality Assessment Program, administered by the DOE Environmental Measurements Laboratory (EML) in New York, is required by a DOE memorandum.
 Various matrices, such as soil, water, air filters, and vegetation, are submitted semiannually for analysis of a variety of radioactive isotopes.
 All matrices, except air filters, are actual materials obtained from the environment at a DOE facility.
-A statistical report is issued by Environmental Measurements Laboratory for each study.
+A statistical report is issued by EML for each study.

-9.3.2.7 Proficiency Environmental Testing Program
+9.3.2.8 Proficiency Environmental Testing Program